entity-toolkit/entity/docs/howto/compile-run.md

     | `CMAKE_CXX_COMPILER` | C++ compiler | whichever compiler is available on your system | CMake/Kokkos will attempt to find automatically |

+    !!! note

+        When simply compiling with `-D Kokkos_ENABLE_CUDA=ON` without additional flags, `CMake` will try to deduce the GPU architecture based on the machine you are compiling on.
+Oftentimes this might not be the same as the architecture of the machine you are planning to run on (and sometimes the former might lack GPU altogether).
+To be more explicit, you can specify the GPU architecture manually using the `-D Kokkos_ARCH_XXX=ON` flags.
+For example, to explicitly compile for `A100` GPUs, you can use `-D Kokkos_ARCH_AMPERE80=ON`.
+For `V100` -- use `-D Kokkos_ARCH_VOLTA70=ON`.

-3. After `cmake` is done configuring the code, a directory named `build` will be created in the root directory.
+1. After `cmake` is done configuring the code, a directory named `build` will be created in the root directory.
 Proceed there and _compile_ the code using `make`:
   ```shell
   make -j
   ```

-4. After the compilation is done, you will find the corresponding executable called `<executable>.xc` in the `build/src/` directory.
+1. After the compilation is done, you will find the corresponding executable called `<executable>.xc` in the `build/src/` directory.
 That's it!
 You can now run the code.

 ## Running